1. Home

 • Firearm testing, including ballistic and trajectory analysis

-The penalties can vary depending on the state you reside and the charges you face.
-Involuntary manslaughter tends to carry the lightest penalties while first-degree murder is perhaps the most serious criminal charge in the United States.
-Yet, even the relatively lighter charge of manslaughter still carries large fines and a multiyear prison sentence.
+The penalties can vary depending on the state you reside in and the charges you face.
+Involuntary manslaughter tends to carry the lightest penalties, while first-degree murder is perhaps the most serious criminal charge in the United States.
+If convicted of first-degree murder, you would face life behind bars or the death penalty.
+Second-degree murder carries between 13 1/2 and 60 years, and service is at 100 percent as a violent offender.

 States across the Mid-South all permit capital punishment.
 Our attorneys have broad experience defending clients in state and federal courts during death penalty cases.
 We take every step to analyze the facts of your case and to challenge the prosecution’s evidence to strengthen your defense.